You are here

 - why they selected the UM ADAPT program

-- letters of reference from two university faculty members who are familiar with the applicant with one of these letters from a faculty member who has had the applicant in a behavioral, life, or biological sciences class.
+- Letters of reference from three university faculty members who are familiar with the applicant with one of these letters from a faculty member who has had the applicant in a behavioral, life, or biological sciences class.

 Application materials should be submitted to the Program Director, James Hagberg, PhD, via email at firstname.lastname@example.org